-On the surface, it doesn’t seem that difficult to name a baby – you just find a name that you like and run with it.
+On the surface, it doesn’t seem that difficult to name a baby – you just find a name you like and run with it.
 But as most parents find out, naming a person is anything but easy.
-Here are just a few of the land mines that we came across when deciding what to name our kids.
+Here are just a few of the land mines we encountered when deciding what to name our kids.

 “What about Bart?
 Let’s see.
 Bart, dart, cart, e-art.
 Nope can’t see any problems with that.”
 I hit rhymezone hard when I was name searching and I would blurt out things like, “Wait!
 No!
 The nickname rhymes with dick!!”
 For the record, a lot of things rhyme with dick.

 2. Do you hate someone with that name?